-- 1. The proposed development is poorly designed, fails to respect the character and amenity of the place, will have a detrimental effect on the building pattern and character of the area and will have a significant detrimental impact on residential amenity.
-The proposal does not satisfy the requirements of NPF4 Policy 14: Design, Quality and Place and NPF4 Policy 17: Rural Homes and LDP2 Policy 1: Placemaking and related Placemaking Supplementary Guidance (2020) and LDP2 Policy 19: Housing in the Countryside and the related Housing in the Countryside Supplementary Guidance (2020) of the Perth and Kinross Local Development Plan 2 (2019). - Insufficient information has been submitted by the applicant to demonstrate the use of low and zero carbon generating technology in the proposed development.
-The proposal does not satisfy NPF4 Policy 2: Climate Mitigation and Adaptation and LDP2 Policy 32: Embedding Low and Zero Carbon Generating Technology in New Development. - 3.
-The removal of the existing mature tree group to enable the development is not supported as this offers an attractive mature green buffer and screening from the M90.
-The proposal will lead to the fragmentation of an existing green network.
+- 1. The proposed development is poorly designed, fails to respect the building pattern and character of the area and will have a significant detrimental impact on residential amenity.
+The proposal does not satisfy the requirements of NPF4 Policy 14: Design, Quality and Place and NPF4 Policy 17: Rural Homes and LDP2 Policy 1: Placemaking and related Placemaking Supplementary Guidance (2020) and LDP2 Policy 19: Housing in the Countryside and the related Housing in the Countryside Supplementary Guidance (2020) of the Perth and Kinross Local Development Plan 2 (2019). - 2.
+The proposed development does not respect the setting of the site and its characteristics.
+The removal of a mature tree group and an attractive green buffer to enable the development will lead to the fragmentation of an existing green network.
 The proposal does not satisfy NPF4 Policy 6: Forestry, Woodland and Trees and NPF4 Policy 20: Blue and Green Infrastructure and LDP2 Policy 1: Placemaking, Policy 40B: Trees, Woodland and Development and Policy 42: Green Infrastructure.